sapegin/washingcode-book/manuscript/020_Avoid_loops.md

   ['eins'], ['zwei'], ['drei'], ['uno'], ['dos'], ['tres'] ]) -->

-With each nested loop, we’re increasing the probability of a mistake, and decreasing the readability of the code.
+With each nested loop, we increase the probability of a mistake and decrease the readability of the code.

-In this chapter, we’ll talk about modern ways of writing loops and where a more traditional approach is still better.
+In this chapter, we’ll talk about modern ways of writing loops and when a more traditional approach is still better.

 ## Replacing loops with array methods

-Modern languages have better ways to express iteration over things, and [JavaScript has many useful methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#iterative_methods) to transform or iterate over arrays, like `map()`, or `find()`.
+Modern languages have better ways to express iteration, and [JavaScript has many useful methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#iterative_methods) to transform or iterate over arrays, like `map()`, or `find()`.

 For example, let’s convert an array of strings to kebab-case using a `for` loop: